Slicer/Slicer/Docs/user_guide/about.md

 **Note:** There is no restriction on use, but Slicer is **NOT** approved for clinical use and the distributed application is intended for research use.
 Permissions and compliance with applicable rules are the responsibility of the user.
 For details on the license see [here](https://www.slicer.org/wiki/License).

 Highlights:
-- Free, [open-source](http://en.wikipedia.org/wiki/Open_source>) software available on multiple operating systems: Linux, MacOSX and Windows.
+- Free, [open-source](http://en.wikipedia.org/wiki/Open_source>) software available on multiple operating systems: Linux, macOS and Windows.
 - Multi organ: from head to toe.
 - Support for multi-modality imaging including, MRI, CT, US, nuclear medicine, and microscopy.
 - Real-time interface for medical devices, such as surgical navigation systems, imaging systems, robotic devices, and sensors.